Reviewed by Beatriz Copello

 how the vowels curl.

 The third section of the book “The Bride Who Became Frightened When She Saw Life Opened” is written in similar style as the previous sections, here the poet also explores failed relationships, memories, waiting for a call that never comes, a lover that leaves and two ekphrastic poems.
-Reading I Have Decided to Remain Vertical was real treat, I could not put the book down.
+Reading I Have Decided to Remain Vertical was a real treat.
+I could not put the book down.
 The poems drew me in repeatedly.
 Highly recommended.

 About the reviewer: Dr Beatriz Copello is an award-winning poet who writes poetry, fiction, poetry reviews and plays.
 The author’s books are: Women Souls and Shadows, Meditations At the Edge of a Dream, Under the Gums Long Shade, Forbidden Steps Under the Wisteria, A Call to the Stars translated and published in China and Taiwan, Witches Women and Words, Renacer en Azul and Lo Irrevocable del Halcon (In Spanish).
 Copello’s poetry has been published in literary journals such as Southerly and Australian Women’s Book Review and in many feminist publications.
 Copello is mentioned amongst the forty “most notable people” graduated from the University of Technology, Sydney.